-But by focusing on eating right during your move, you can save money and a keep few inches off your waistline.
+But by focusing on eating right during your move, you can save money and maintain the nutrients you need for a successful move.
 Eating healthy foods will also boost your energy, which will provide some much-needed motivation throughout your move.

 Keep these healthy eating tips in mind as you prepare to move to your new home.

 Before the Move

 Preparation is the key to any successful move, and the same is true for eating healthy during your move.
 Before you even start packing, be sure to take the following steps.

 How far out is your move?
 If it’s two weeks away, create a daily menu for what you’ll eat each day leading up to the move.
 Good meals to make during a move include soups and stews, casseroles, and pastas.
 You can make these dishes in bulk, so you’ll be able to eat them for at least two or three days.

 Creating a menu will help alleviate the stress you feel as your schedule gets busier and busier.
 Once you’ve made your meal plan, set aside any utensils you’ll need to make these meals.
 You can pack these utensils together right before you actually hit the road.